NotSujanSharma/NotSujanSharma/README.md

 ## 👋 Hi, I’m @NotSujanSharma
-- 👀 I’m interested in Programming, Web Development and Offensive Security
+- 👀 I’m interested in Programming, Web Development and Offensive Security.
-- 🌱 I’m currently learning CPP at Seneca
+- 🌱 I’m currently learning CPP at Seneca.
-- 💞️ I’m looking to collaborate on different new projects
+- 💞️ I’m looking to collaborate on different new projects.
 - 📫 How to reach me?
-Just mail me at sujan@brokenai.ca
+Just e-mail me at sujan@brokenai.ca.

 ## Stats